 Viewed from the side, the color difference between these two diamonds becomes much easier to see.
 This is because the round brilliant cut is excellent at reflecting light, making it harder to notice the color of a diamond when it’s viewed from above:

 With other diamond shapes, the difference in color between an I color diamond and a diamond of a higher color grade can be easier to see.
-For example, look at this I color diamond in a pear shape (left) compared to this D color diamond (right):
+For example, look at this I color diamond from James Allen in a pear shape (left) compared to this D color diamond also from James Allen (right):

 Because the pear shape isn’t as good at hiding color as the round brilliant cut (it’s actually one of the diamond shapes that shows color the strongest, as we’ve covered in this guide), it’s a lot easier to see the yellow tint of the I color diamond.
 It’s one of the reasons we recommend H color as the minimum for any white metal setting.

 As you can see, these diamond shapes make the color difference between an I color diamond and a D color diamond easier to see, at least when the diamonds are compared side by side in bright lighting under magnification.

 Just like a diamond’s cut quality and clarity, the color grade also affects how much a diamond is worth.

 Diamonds with a colorless grade, such as those with a D, E or F grade, usually cost significantly more than diamonds with a near-colorless grade, such as a G, H, I or J grade.

 For example, as we mentioned above, the difference in pricing between the I and D color round, 1.00 carat brilliant cut diamonds we used as a comparison is $1,680, or a 40% increase in price from the I color diamond to the D color one.